jotaelesalinas/csharp-forallp/README.md

 # csharp-forallp

-C# IEnumerable<X>.ForAll on steroids, parallel and with progress.
+C# IEnumerable<T>.ForAll, on steroids: parallel and with progress handlers.

 ForAllP is an extension method to the `IEnumerable<T>` interface.

-Similar to `ForAll`, it executes some code on each item of a collections:
+Similar to `ForAll`, it executes some code on each item of a collection:

 - In parallel.
 Right now, the number of concurrent threads is managed by the runtime library.
 - With progress handling.
 Five callbacks are provided:
 	- Total start
 	- Item start
 	- Item progress
+	- Item log
 	- Item finished
 	- Total finished

+`ForAllP` allows the developer to process a collection of items in parallel and provide actions (anonymous functions) that can update the UI, all in the same function call.
+No delegates, events or the like.

 ## Install

 Right now, you have to copy and paste the code in [ForAllP.cs](ForAllP/ForAllP.cs) into your project.

+It is planned to create a nuget package.

 ## Usage